Dr. Carter M. Koppelman

 Background

-In the classroom, Professor Koppelman is dedicated to helping students develop critical and global perspectives on the social forces that affect their lives and communities.
-He teaches sociology courses on classical social theory, development & globalization, social change, and various aspects of cities and urban life.
-He also collaborates with faculty across the College of Arts & Letters to offer interdisciplinary courses on global citizenship, race, and urbanism.
+In the classroom, Dr. Koppelman is dedicated to helping his students make sense of the historical and structural forces that affect their lives and communities, and engaging them in critical dialogue on global and local social issues.
+He teaches Sociology courses on social theory, development & globalization, social change, and various aspects of cities and urban life.
+He has also collaborated with faculty across the College of Arts & Letters to offer interdisciplinary Global Studies courses on migration, citizenship, race, and urbanism.

 Recent Publications